ekuecks/Ethno50B/final_notes.md

 4. Usually expanded percussion (auxiliary), maybe not a traditional drum set
 5. As early as the late 1940s, Dizzy Gillespie began to explore blending Latin American music with his Big Band and Stan Kenton used auxiliary percussionists
 6. Chano Pozo (Percussion, 1915-1948)
-    - Played with Dizzy's big band, "Manteca" on our listening list
+    - Played with Dizzy's big band, "Manteca"
 7. Some musicians we've already covered: Horace Silver, George Shearing (Piano)
 8. Cal Tjader (Percussion, 1925-1982)
 9. Music not based on swing feel (straight), based on clave pattern